Ming-Sho Ho

 Personal Page

-Ming-sho Ho is a professor in Department of Sociology, National Taiwan University.
+Ming-sho Ho is a professor in the Department of Sociology, National Taiwan University.
 He studies social movements, labor and environmental issues.
-He is the author of Working Class Formation in Taiwan: Fractured Solidarity in State-Owned Enterprises (2014) and Challenging Beijing’s Mandate of Heaven: Taiwan’s Sunflower Movement and Hong Kong’s Umbrella Movement (2019).
+He is the author of Working Class Formation in Taiwan: Fractured Solidarity in State-Owned Enterprises (2014), Challenging Beijing’s Mandate of Heaven: Taiwan’s Sunflower Movement and Hong Kong’s Umbrella Movement (2019), and Be Water: Collective Improvisation in Hong Kong’s Anti-Extradition Protests (2025).

 Education